HKEOS/Ghostbusters-Testnet/README.md

 # Ghostbusters Testnet Instructions

-- New instructions for doing [regproducer](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/regproducer.md) and [trusted peer](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/trusted-peers.md) scripts are now available.
+- New instructions for setting up [prometheus](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/prometheus.md) (Patroneos + HaProxy), [regproducer](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/regproducer.md) and [trusted peer](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/trusted-peers.md) scripts are now available.

 - As of June 1st, 2018, we will be using the EOS-mainnet repository.
 EOS.IO should be built using this repository.